magento-hackathon/BlackfireMagentoVagrant/README.md

 Based on https://github.com/r-baker/simple-magento-vagrant, but with Blackfire added and configured

+TODO:

+Document this
+Make sure to tell people where to put their credentials Make sure to tell people how to install the Chrome client

 A VERY simple Magento environment provisioner for [Vagrant](http://www.vagrantup.com/).

 ![Magento & Vagrant](https://cookieflow.files.wordpress.com/2013/07/magento_vagrant.jpg?w=525&h=225)